koenrane/KR-new-site/content/formalizing-policy-modification-corrigibility.md

 Note that almost all state-based reward functions produce an optimal AI policy which forces one color or the other, so therefore the AI has minimal $\mathrm{Corrigibility}_{\textrm{PM}}$.

-(Higher-context aside: In this setting, the optimality is with respect to value estimates which account for how the bridging law $f$ modifies future policies; there is no "meta-policy'', only initial policies $\pi^{AI}_1$ which are graded by their value estimates.)
+(Higher-context aside: In this setting, the optimality is with respect to value estimates which account for how the bridging law $f$ modifies future policies; there is no "meta-policy", only initial policies $\pi^{AI}_1$ which are graded by their value estimates.)

 Echoing [_Corrigibility Can Be VNM-Incoherent_](/a-certain-formalization-of-corrigibility-is-vnm-incoherent), this highlights how corrigible policies can be unnatural in the standard reward-maximization ontology.
-Only "indifference'' approaches seem to even allow corrigible policies to be optimal.
+Only "indifference" approaches seem to even allow corrigible policies to be optimal.

 Starting from the first turn, if the AI immediately disables the correction terminal or always forces a color, it has minimal $\mathrm{Corrigibility}_{\textrm{PM}}$.
 The more it manipulates the human into selecting a color, the less corrigible it is.
 Persuasion does not decrease its corrigibility, as presumably the human has cognitively accessible policies which ignore persuasion if they put their mind to it.

-The idea is that manipulation "overrides'' the human policy regardless of whether that's good for the goal the human is pursuing (where the human goal presumably affects what $\pi^H$ is selected).
+The idea is that manipulation "overrides" the human policy regardless of whether that's good for the goal the human is pursuing (where the human goal presumably affects what $\pi^H$ is selected).
 While here the override is baked into the dynamics, in realistic settings it occurs because the AI exploits the human decision-making process: by feeding them biased information, through emotional manipulation, etc.

 On the other hand, non-manipulative persuasion involves introducing true facts and considerations which don't automatically override the human—and all this [in a non-filtered manner.](https://www.lesswrong.com/tag/filtered-evidence) Instead, non-manipulative arguments interact with what the human wants: In worlds where the human likes red shoes, they buy red shoes; in worlds where the human likes blue shoes, they buy blue shoes.